APS Honors Representative

 The University of Colorado offers motivated students the opportunity to distinguish themselves by graduating with “Latin Honors.”
-Latin Honors means that your diploma will note that you are receiving a special Honors designation of either summa cum laude, magna cum laude, or cum laude.
+Latin Honors means that your diploma will note that you are receiving a special Honors designation of either summa cum laude (with all honors), magna cum laude (with great honors), or cum laude (with honors).
 Whereas some colleges confer these honors based solely on a student’s grade point average, receiving Latin Honors at CU means a student has also successfully completed an Honors Thesis Project.

 You can choose to do an Honors Thesis Project either through a department or the Honors Program; most students who graduate with Honors have completed Departmental Honors requirements.
 If you have an interest in the Arts and Sciences Honors Program classes or want to do a General Honors Thesis, get more information on the CU Honors Program website.